sputnikus/sputnikus.github.io/content/google_groups_scrape_again.md

 Author: Martin Putniorz
 Summary: When you can't depend on class anymore

 In [previous article]({filename}/google_groups_scrape.md) about Google Group scraping I've demonstrated very minimal script to get basic informations about group threads.
-It turns out class based aproach doesn't work so well, because JavaScript frontend of Groups is not consistent in class naming.
+It turns out class based approach doesn't work so well, because JavaScript frontend of Groups is not consistent in class naming.
 I fixed my scripts and now I'm going to show you, what I've changed.

 ## Third try